 Thousands apply for credit guarantee scheme

-FDB Chief Executive, Saud Minam says this is being done to allow the processing of the thousands of applications in last 40 days, since the scheme becomes effective from Tuesday.
+FDB Chief Executive, Saud Minam says this is being done to allow the processing of the thousands of applications in the last 40 days.

 Minam says they need to allow teams to concentrate efforts and resources on vetting more than ten thousand applications.